 When it comes to creating a place brand that works, there is much more involved than just creating a logo and slogan.
 You can't just slap your city (or region's) name next to a heart and call it branding.
 Yes, "I Love New York" is often used as a classic example of place branding success (even by me).
 But to create a brand that resonates and works for all stakeholders requires a bit more understanding and consideration of your long-term goals than simply copying what worked for another place.

-Three elements of great place branding
+Three essential elements of great place branding

 Several criteria that make for good place branding, which go beyond just the creation of a logo and slogan include: